 - Cyber Security Panel Liaison Committee: responsible for establishing and sustaining a joint work program with the AESS Cyber Security Panel to address cybersecurity needs of avionics systems.
 Chair: Erik Blasch; Christopher Camargo, Kathleen Kramer, Roberto Sabatini, Edwin Aulick

-- UAV Panel Liaison Committee: responsible for establishing and sustaining a joint work program with the AESS UAV Panel to promote cross-fertilization of technology research.
+- UAV Committee: responsible for establishing and sustaining a joint work program with UAV interests to promote cross-fertilization of technology research.
 Chair: Giancarmine Fasano; Erik Blasch, Irfan Majid, Kathleen Kramer, Roberto Sabatini, Edwin Aulick

 Each Committee Chair has the responsibility of documenting the processes used for the selection of members and conducting the Committee responsibilities.
 Each Committee elects its own chair from members, with the concurrence of the Panel Chair.